Salesforce adoption is a funny business!

 If you are just getting started with your Salesforce implementation, then there’s no better time to initiate your Salesforce adoption strategy.
 Craft the plan and set your expectations right from the beginning.
 Make sure that you commit to building a Salesforce experience that is seamless for your workforce which fits all the requirements of your stakeholders.

-Set your Salesforce adoption strategy to address the maximum priority processes first.
+Set your adoption strategy to address the maximum priority processes first.
 Say for example, when your sales team is on Salesforce, they should already have an idea of how the lead gets stored, how they can edit and manage it, how they can add more details to it, forecast it, etc. (Pretty much their basic necessities!)

 This can be done via extensive training on Salesforce before they get onto the platform or on-demand in-app guidance that can assist them while working on the CRM.
 (Read more about on-demand in-app guidance in strategy #9)